Four young playwrights are supported by a mentor in their state as they produce two short works and attend monthly meetings.

 Four generations of the Mullett family were showcased in this exhibition to explore the cultural knowledge and connection to land that has driven artistic traditions passed down through the family.

 The Simple Act of Reading

 Cultural Funding supported commissioning costs for contributing authors who wrote about the significance of reading to their lives in this unique and often intimate anthology.

 Cath Kenneally (middle) has been named as the J.M.
 Coetzee Centre for Creative Practice Writer In Residence for 2015/16.

-The Create Career Fund provides time for mid to late career writers and visual artists to write, research and create, with individual grants of up to $20,000.
-Apply here.
+The Create Career Fund provides time for mid-to-late career writers and visual artists to write, research and create, with individual grants of up to $20,000.

 Copyright Agency’s Board is authorised by Copyright Agency’s Constitution to allocate 1.5% of its income to development projects that will support the Australian publishing and visual arts industries.
 This is known as the Cultural Fund.

 The Cultural Fund supports a wide variety of projects which aim to encourage, and provide practical assistance to Copyright Agency’s members and the Australian cultural community.

 The Cultural Fund is usually allocated to organisations running projects which will have a broad cultural benefit.
 The priority for this fund is to support innovation in the Australian creative industries and to develop local and foreign markets for Australian works.